c0d3d/easy-plugins/README.md

 	    }
 	}

-and the usage like this:
+and the usage is like this:

 	Adder offset = AdderServiceRegistry.getAdderServiceByNameWithConfig("OffsetAdder",
 		Collections.singletonMap("offset", "3"));